dansholds/grapple-comps-min/content/posts/13919-building-champions-cup-2024.md

 MASTER 2 (40 Yrs and OVER)  -140 lbs, -160 lbs, -180 lbs, -200 lbs, -220 lbs, +220 lbs,

- *For all athletes: Even though there is a suggested donation for each registration, if you cannot pay for it but still want to compete, pre register and send us an email with all of your information and we’ll manage each registration by a case by case basis so everyone that wants to compete but doesn’t have the means to will still have the opportunity to do so.
+ *For all athletes- Even though there is a suggested donation for each registration, if you cannot pay for it but still want to compete, pre register and send us an email with all of your information and we’ll manage each registration by a case by case basis so everyone that wants to compete but doesn’t have the means to will still have the opportunity to do so.